Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Notes: Weeki Wachee really has no population per se.
 Nearly everyone lives in North Weeki Wachee, which abuts Weeki Watchee.
-The area has nearly doubled in size during the last 10 to 20 years.

 Recommended as a Retirement Spot?
 Yes